freakout42/formax/docs/ContributorGuide.md

 Structure
 ---------
-runform.cpp holds main() and has the only OS-interfaces for running and checking the command line. record.cpp calls ODBC and provides an interface in an ORM style like rails active-record. screen.cpp calls curses.
+runform.cpp holds main() and has the only OS-interfaces for running and checking the command line.
+Exceptions are the logging module which uses sqlite3 dirctly and the screen editor which uses a temporary file. record.cpp calls ODBC and provides an interface in an ORM style like rails active-record. screen.cpp calls curses.
 All the other sources are pure C++ without any external library calls.
 For